elinevich/k8s_gataway/readme.md

+# Coming changes of Ingress
-# Kubernetes API Gateway in the GKE Gateway controller and the Contour implementations
+## The Kubernetes API Gateway in GKE, Contour, NGINX implementations

 * [What is the Gateway API?](#what-is-the-gateway-api-will-it-replace-the-ingress)
 * [What advantages does the Gateway API have over the Ingress? ](#what-advantages-does-the-gateway-api-have-over-the-ingress)